brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 *I leave you now with a heavy heart, but hopeful.
 When I discovered you amidst the wreckage, I was crestfallen, and oft considered abandoning this earthly coil to be with you again - better than rotting with whatever savage beasts infest this vile island.
 But I will not forsake my vow to you.
 When I knelt before you and slipped this ring upon your finger, I promised you a new life in a new land - and you shall have it.*

 *My nights have been sleepless since losing you, and in the dark hours of the night, I have discovered that great power lies within this damnable island, waiting to be tapped.
-I leave you now in search of this power.
-Already some of it flows in my veins and eases my heart.
-It gives me hope.*
+I leave you now in search of this power.*

 *I leave your ring here, lest you lose it in your sleep.
 One day, I shall return to kneel before you once again and place it upon your finger, and we shall have our new life.*